proger/uk4b/README.md

-# uk4b - experiment code will be published here
+# uk4b - finetuning experiment code will be published here once merged from other repositories

+See model checkpoints here https://a.wilab.org.ua/gpt/

+Release checklist:

+- [ ] Large pretraining code
+- [ ] Medium and Small pretraining code (this repo)
+- [ ] POS and NER instruction finetuning
+- [ ] BLEURT/BERTscore evaluation on News from the Future

 ## NanoGPT